-Canadian Drs.
-Have Successfully Reversed Effects of MS in a Patient Using Stem Cells
+Canadian Doctors Have Successfully Reversed the Effects of MS in a Patient Using Stem Cells

 Last week, we told you about 32-year-old Brooke Robinson and her fight with multiple sclerosis (MS).